oktavilla/hopp-docs/docs/information-design-templates/content-item.md

 1. The [Category](../data-models/category.md) of the Content Item.
 2. All [Tags](../data-models/tag.md) of the Content Item that belong to [Tag Groups](../data-models/tag-group.md) defined to be used for Context Labels in the [Product Configuration](../configuration/index.md#content-item-context-label-preferences).

+## Sharing

+Every Content Item have "share buttons".
+These services are supported by default:

+* Facebook
+* Twitter
+* E-mail

 ## Social Media Meta Data Tags

 The Content Item Templates come with dedicated social media meta data tags that guarantees great presentation on social media platforms.